herajda/codedu/docs/specification.md

   - first name
   - last name
   - nickname
-  - (no email, that would have to work with a email server, which we don't have)
+  - (no email, as that would require an email server, which we don't have).

 #### When you log in as a teacher:
-You have several options to do:
+You have several options:

-- manage classes and add students in them
+- manage classes and add students to them
 - add assignment to a class and specify it - name of the assignment, what the student should do
   - for each assignment the teacher can
     - add tests; each test have these parameters